Sleepness/UberTranslationAdminBundle/README.md

 Features include:

-- view of all stored translations in Memcached
+- view all stored translations in Memcached
 - search for Memcached translation by given: locale, domain, key or text of translation
 - edit Memcached translations
 - delete Memcached translations